Close Alert Banner

 A few years ago, your family made a decision to enrol your son or daughter in either our board's French Immersion Programs.
 Now as your child transitions to Grade 9, please find information below regarding the French as a Second Language Secondary Programs.

-We offer the Extended French and French Immersion programs at the following three Secondary schools:
+We offer French Immersion programs at the following three Secondary schools:

 • Father Leo J. Austin Catholic Secondary School in Whitby